91DarioDev/forwardscoverbot/README.md

 ## How to use it:

-- send messages to the bots to get echoed messages
+- send messages to the bot to get echoed messages

 **Commands:**